HortonworksUniversity/Security_Labs/README.md

   - Find the internal hostname of host running *namenode* and note it down
     - From Ambari > HDFS > click the 'NameNode' hyperlink.
 The internal hostname should appear in upper left of the page.
   - Find the internal hostname of host running *Mysql* and note it down
-    - From Ambari > Mysql > click the 'Mysql Server' hyperlink.
+    - From Ambari > Hive > Mysql > click the 'Mysql Server' hyperlink.
 The internal hostname should appear in upper left of the page.

 - Open Ambari > start 'Add service' wizard > select 'Ranger KMS'.